Course Outline

 Requirements

-1. Understanding of the ISO OSI Reference Model (ITU-T X.200) and the TCP/IP protocol stack.
+1. Familiarity with the ISO OSI Reference Model (ITU-T X.200) and the TCP/IP protocol stack.

-2. Fundamental knowledge of Unix/Linux operating systems, including: UNIX terminal usage, directory structure navigation, file and directory listing, creation and deletion of directories, navigating between directories, copying, moving, and removing files and directories, using redirection and pipes, and managing processes (listing suspended and background processes).
+2. Basic knowledge of Unix/Linux OS: UNIX terminal usage, directory structure navigation, file operations (listing, creating, moving, copying, deleting), redirection, pipes, and process management (listing suspended and background processes).

 1. Hardware: Minimum 16GB RAM and at least 60GB of free disk space.